blogosfair/How-does-the-inductive-bias-influence-the-generalization-capability-of-neural-networks/_posts/2022-12-01-how-does-the-inductive-bias-influence-the-generalization-capability-of-neural-networks.md

 Neural networks, particularly deep networks, are typically used in the overparameterized regime, where the number of parameters exceeds the number of training examples.
 In this case, common generalization bounds do not apply <d-cite key="DBLP:journals/corr/abs-1801-00173"></d-cite>.
 According to classical learning theory, the generalization behavior of a learning system should depend on the number of training examples (n), and the complexity of the model should be balanced with its fit to the data <d-cite key="DBLP:journals/corr/abs-1801-00173"></d-cite>.
 However, neural networks have shown that this is not always the case, as they can perform well even in cases of extreme overparameterization (e.g., a 5-layer CNN with 80 million parameters <d-cite key="DBLP:conf/iclr/ZhangBHMS20"></d-cite>).

 To better understand this phenomenon, Zhang et al. [2020] <d-cite key="DBLP:conf/iclr/ZhangBHMS20"></d-cite> examined the role of inductive bias in neural networks.
-Inductive bias, or learning bias, refers to the assumptions a network makes about the nature of the target function, and is determined by the network's architecture.
+Inductive bias, or learning bias, refers to the assumptions a network makes about the nature of the target function and is determined by the network's architecture.
 Zhang et al. [2020] <d-cite key="DBLP:conf/iclr/ZhangBHMS20"></d-cite> conducted experiments with different types of fully connected networks (FCN) and convolutional neural networks (CNN) to investigate which biases are effective for these network architectures.